demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/RemoteAccessv2_description.md

 ### Ciphers
 - When ciphers are given, the SSH connection will be established with the first cipher of the given ciphers that given host supports.

+### Key Algorithms
+- When key algorithms are given, the SSH connection will be established with the first key algorithm of the given key algorithms that given host supports.